Saheedatt/learnjavascript/README.md

         - reverse method
         - reduce/reduceRight method
         - map method
-    - `map-set.js`: Explains the use of maps and sets in javascript
+    - `map-set.js`: Explains the use of maps and sets in JavaScript

     - `arrayexercises.js`: Contains practice exercises on the different available array methods.
 - `strings.js`: Contains the different methods that are available to strings.